nottrobin/development.robinwinslow.uk/_posts/2014-08-26-host-your-site-with-https-for-free.md

 ---
+description: How to get completely free HTTPS (SSL or TLS) encrypted website hosting with Redhat Openshift.
+image_url: https://assets.ubuntu.com/v1/19894b93-https+everywhere.png?w=230&h=160&mode=fill&bg=0000
 layout: post
-title: "Host your site with HTTPS for free"
-description: "How to get completely free HTTPS (SSL or TLS) encrypted website hosting with Redhat Openshift."
-image_url: https://assets.ubuntu.com/v1/19894b93-https+everywhere.png?w=230&h=160&mode=fill&bg=0000
 tags:
 - back-end
 - dev
 - canonical
+title: Host your site with HTTPS for free
 ---

 If you glance up to the address bar, you will see that this post is being served securely.
 I've done this because I believe strongly in the importance of [internet privacy](http://en.wikipedia.org/wiki/Internet_privacy), and I support the [Reset The Net](https://www.resetthenet.org/) campaign to encrypt the web.